Jcreal2206/mms142-groupL-2023.github.io/README.md

 **2. Cost-Effective Solution:** Using AI chatbots can be cost-effective for businesses.
 As opposed to employing a sizeable customer support unit, chatbots minimize operational costs.
 In addition, chatbots are capable of taking multiple queries at the same time therefore, organizations do not need to hire extra employees when scaling their operations.

 **3. Increased Efficiency:** It may seem slow for humans but faster for AI chatbots, thereby increasing operational efficiency.
-They are capable of handling big data in real time and providing necessary insights to support their decisions.
+They are capable of handling big data in real-time and providing necessary insights to support their decisions.
 In other ways, chatbots simplify procedures as it automate routine work.

 **4. Accessible Customer Support:** Customer support is also quick in this aspect since they are always available regardless of customers’ location and time.
 This helps in ensuring customers can seek assistance any time they want without necessarily waiting for a human being.
 This becomes an asset, especially in industry sectors like e-commerce where quick response is necessary for client satisfaction.